lauralwd/azolla_phd_thesis/source/14_chapter_4_forever-together.md

 **Other stuff:**
 * Sufficient data for puryfying selection?
 Likely not.
-* Crispr: lacking immunity in N. azollae -> plant must keep its house clean
+* Crispr: lacking immunity in T. azollae -> plant must keep its house clean
 ```

 **Evolution**

-* Is the gene content of N. azollae special, symbiotic toolkit?
+* Is the gene content of T. azollae special, symbiotic toolkit?
    - pangenomics multiple nostocs

 * So much debate about which species it is, can we sovle that here?